Norwegian campaign of 1716: Prelude

+The main objective of the campaign was to weaken Denmark-Norway, as Frederick IV would have been the central figure in any potential invasion of Sweden.
+By invading Norway, Charles hoped to divert the attention of the coalition by opening a front in the west and to halt a possible invasion of Scania.
+Additionally, he hoped to place pressure on George I, who had recently joined the war against Sweden.
+Furthermore, the Swedish historian Otto Sjögren claims a financial motive for the campaign, as the troop numbers were adequate for the capture of Kongsberg, but insufficient for the conquest of Norway.

 Plan

+There were preparations for the campaign, primarily concerning the allotment system, though these proved insufficient when the campaign began.
+Additionally, the fleets in Karlskrona and Stockholm were prepared to set sail at a moment's notice despite issues regarding equipment and manpower.

-The main force, some 3,250 men (Note: 2,600 infantry and 650 cavalry.) under Charles was to march from Värmland toward Christiania, while General Mörner moved from Vänersborg on Moss to join him.
+The main force, some 3,250 men (Note: 2,600 infantry and 650 cavalry.) under Charles was to march from Värmland toward Christiania, while General Mörner marched from Vänersborg on Moss to join him in the capital with 4,000 men.
 General Ascheberg's 800 cavalry feigned at Svinesund to deceive the Dano-Norwegians, and the forces in Jämtland (Note: This force consisted of 2,915 men and was commanded by Alexander Stromberg.
 Due to heavy snow, the planned advance into Røros was never executed.) were to cut off Norwegian reinforcements from the north.
 The French historian Claude Nordmann claims that Charles aimed to occupy large parts of Norway to gain leverage during future negotiations.

+Charles departed from Ystad on 16 February and subsequently proceeded to Karlstad.
+Troops were inspected at Holmedal on 19 – 22 February.
+Furthermore, peasants were drawn from Värmland and Dalsland to hold the border.

 Norwegian defense

-In late 1715, General Hausmann developed a comprehensive defense plan for Norway, organizing southern Norway into several military districts comprising approximately 14,000 troops.
+In late 1715, the commander-in-chief of Norway, General Herman Hausmann developed a comprehensive defense plan for Norway, organizing southern Norway into several military districts comprising approximately 10,000–14,000 troops.
 Between Fredrikshald and Fredrikstad were 4,000 troops, while an additional 13,000 troops were deployed elsewhere, including northern Norway.
 Many of these troops were peasant levies.
+However, Copenhagen set his plan aside due to growing concerns over Charles' planned attack across the Sound.
+In fact, Hausmann was already scheduled to be dismissed.
+Upon returning from the campaign in Pomerania, one of Frederick IV's first actions was to sack General Hausmann in early 1716.
+The reason is unknown; perhaps it was due to his eagerness to attack the Swedes.

+His position was to be awarded to General Erhard Wedel Jarlsberg, but Wedel was too ill to arrive in Norway in time.
+Moreover, Frederick IV and Wedel frequently disagreed on matters of supply, finance, and command.
+Until Wedel could takeover, General Barthold Heinrich von Lützow, commander of the Fredrikshald District, assumed temporary command.
+He promptly deployed all available troops according to Hausmann's unimplemented plan.
+Lützow was also hampered by the ineffective government in Christiania, which comprised a board of five members.